LeAle4/NasaSpaceApps2025/README.md

-Features (used for training & prediction)
+Features (used for training & prediction in the "App/PreTrainedModels/noncand37.joblib")

 The following columns are required for the model:
 ```ra, dec, koi_gmag, koi_count, koi_num_transits,